John Fuller: Today on Focus on the Family, Dr. Tony Evans talks about the servant attitude that’s necessary for a strong marriage.

-But then there are things that come up that she makes this list and the list is put in a certain place every day and she wants me to fulfill that list.
-When I do that list, I have met her needs, because she needs me to do that.
-Some of those things on the list I look at and say, “Now you could do that.
-You know, youcould get one of the kids,” when the kids were home, “Well, they could do that.”
+Dr. Evans: But then there are things that come up that she makes this list, and the list is put in a certain place, uh, it’s every day, and she wants me to fulfill that list.
+It, when I do that list-

+Dr. Evans: I have met her needs, because she needs me to do that.
+Some of those things on the list, I look at it and say, “Now, you could do that.
+You could get one of the kids,” when the kids were home, “Well, they could do that.”
 But she wants me to do it.
 Pride says, “I don’t have to do that.
-I got a national, international ministry.
-You shouldn’t be asking me to do that.
+I’ve got a national-international ministry.
+You shouldn’t be asking me to do that, you know.”

-Jim: Now you’re hurting me.
+Jim: Now you’re hurting me (laughs).

 Jim: Yeah.
 But that-um, yeah.
 That’s so good, and so important.
-From the wife’s perspective, I know Lois isn’t sitting here with us, but if she were, what would she be saying that a wife’s responsibility is toward her husband?
+From the wife’s perspective, I know Lois isn’t sitting here with us, but if she were, um, what would she be saying that a wife’s responsibility is toward her husband?

-Tony: She would say to please him so that he wants to be servant of all, to find out what matters to him, what encourages him, what strengthens him, to say to him, “What can I pray for you for today?
-As you go out and deal with your world, how can I pray for you?
+Dr. Evans: She would say to please him so that he wants to be servant of all, to find out what matters to him, what encourages him, what strengthens him, to say to him, “What can I pray for you for today as you go out and deal with your world?
+How can I pray for you?
 What can I do for you?”
 It’s easier for her to do that when she’s being served.